carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::

-We take a small sample of the data as training set for demonstration purposes.

-The RGB values are between 0 and 255.
+Image RGB values are between 0 and 255.
 For input of neural networks, it is better to have small input values.
 So we normalize our data between 0 and 1:

 ```python
 # normalize the RGB values to be between 0 and 1
 train_images = train_images / 255.0
 test_images = test_images / 255.0
 ```
-The labels are single numbers denoting the class.
-We map the class numbers back to the class names, taken from the documentation:
+The labels are a set of single numbers denoting the class and we map the class numbers back to the class names, taken from the documentation:

 ```python
 # create a list of classnames
 class_names = ['airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', 'truck']
 ```

-### Visualize the Cifar10 dataset
+### Visualize a subet of the Cifar10 dataset

 ```python
 # plot a subset of the images